-Gives employees the right to opt out of having their personal information shared with a union during an organizing campaign.
+Limits the amount of employee personal information a union receives during an organizing drive.

 In 1969 the National Labor Relations Board ruled that an employer must turn over employees’ personal contact information within seven days of ordering a union formation election.
 In some circumstances, employees have reported that labor union organizers have used the information to visit employees at their homes and pressure them to vote for the union.

 There is currently no ability for employees to prevent their personal information from being disclosed to the National Labor Relations Board and to the union that seeks to represent them.
 The ERA limits the amount of employee personal information a union receives during an organizing drive.
 In addition, the bill makes it an unfair labor practice if the union uses employees’ personal information for any reason other than a representation proceeding.